Monitoring on contact line of troops ends without incident

 Baku.
-14 January.
-REPORT.AZ/ Monitoring on the contact line of troops at the Terter district of the Republic of Azerbaijan, which scheduled on January 14, due to the mandate of the Personal representative of OSCEChairperson-in-Office ended without incident.
+22 September.
+REPORT.AZ/ Monitoring on the contact line of troops near the village of Alibeyli of Tovuz region, which scheduled on September 22 due to the mandate of the Personal representative of OSCE Chairperson-in-Office ended without incident.

-On the opposite side of the front line, this work was done by field assistants of the Personal Representative of OSCE Chairperson-in-Office, Hristo Hristov and Jiri Aberle.
+On the opposite side of the front line, this work was done by field assistants of the Personal Representative of OSCE Chairperson-in-Office, Yevgeny Sharov and Peter Swedberg.

 News DepartmentNews Author